bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-02-23-yang-chun-noodles.md

     * 1/2 tsp of sugar
     * 1/2 tsp of sesame oil
   directions_markdown: >-
+    &nbsp;

-    * Boil 2.5 cups of chicken broth in small pot, and water in large pot
+    1. Boil 2.5 cups of chicken broth in small pot, and water in large pot

-    * Boil 1 bundle of noodles on medium for 3 minutes in water, then boil it in chicken stock for 3 minutes
+    2. Boil 1 bundle of noodles on medium for 3 minutes in water, then boil it in chicken stock for 3 minutes

-    * Boil egg 8 minutes in shell in water to become soft-boiled.
+    3. Boil egg 8 minutes in shell in water to become soft-boiled.
 Don't put bok choy in water while egg is boiling

-    * Boil 8 bok choy for 6 minutes in noodle water, not chicken broth.
+    4. Boil 8 bok choy for 6 minutes in noodle water, not chicken broth.

-    * Add sauce (soy sauce, sugar, sesame oil) and one stick of green onion.
+    5. Add sauce (soy sauce, sugar, sesame oil) and one stick of green onion.
 ---

 Delicious\!
 Based on https://omnivorescookbook.com/soy-sauce-noodles